8 Tips to Reduce Stress with Mindfulness

 5. Let Go of Control

 It is important to recognize some situations are out of our personal power.
-So rather than dwelling on past situations, let go of control and focus on present moments and aim to reframe them into positive situations.
+So rather than dwelling on past situations, let go of control and focus on present moments.
+Aim to reframe them into positive situations as well.

 6. Sit Alone